gristmill/date_time_formats/README.md

 # DateTimeFormats

 Almost every Rails project I start requires the use of custom formats for outputting Time.
-It's pretty trivial to add to a project, but I always forget the constant name.
+It's pretty trivial to add to a project, but I always forget the constant name for the initializer.
 It's Time::DATE_FORMATS.
 I inevitably have to google or look in previous projects.
 Not a big deal, but nonetheless, it's unnecessary.

 ## Installation